 Understanding neighborhood effects is an imperative for public policy.
-Debates about the the role of government in education hinge on the empirical nature of neighborhood effects (Friedman (1955), Manski (2013b)).
+For example, debates about the role of government in education cannot be resolved without understanding the nature of effects from localized differences in resources and social interactions (Friedman (1955), Manski (2013b)).
 Likewise, empirically characterizing neighborhood effects is crucial for understanding the persistence of racial inequality in the United States and for designing effective policy in response (Wilson (1987), Sampson (2012)).

-Conclusive evidence on neighborhood effects is elusive, though, since spatial correlations in outcomes could reflect residential sorting as easily as they could be driven by neighborhood effects.
-To overcome this fundamental selection issue, researchers have studied housing mobility programs like Gautreaux, which relocated 7,100 public housing families throughout Chicago in a quasi-random manner between 1976 and 1998 (Polikoff (2006)).
+Conclusive evidence on neighborhood effects is elusive, though, since spatial correlations in outcomes could reflect residential sorting as easily as neighborhood effects.
+To overcome this fundamental selection issue, researchers have studied housing mobility programs like Gautreaux, which relocated 7,100 public housing families throughout Chicago in a quasirandom manner between 1976 and 1998 (Polikoff (2006)).
 The results from Gautreaux have been interpreted as strong evidence of neighborhood effects: Those who moved to high-income, white-majority suburbs through Gautreaux had much better education and labor market outcomes than those who moved to segregated city neighborhoods (Rubinowitz and Rosenbaum (2000), Rosenbaum (1995), Mendenhall et al. (2006)).